Ways to Manage Knee and Joint Pain

 • Increase your range of motion

 The muscles that surround the knee joint help to stabilize the knee joint itself.
 The muscles work with the joint to absorb the added stress.
-Therefore, by strengthening the muscles both around the knee joint and throughout the legs and back, you can help to maximize the function of the knee joint.
+Therefore, by strengthening the muscles both around the knee joint and throughout the legs and back, you can help maximize the function of the knee joint.

-Weight loss
+Weight Loss

 We have discussed weight loss and how it can help to relieve the additional stress on your knee joints in our previous blog, Weight Loss for Osteoarthritis Relief.
 For every additional pound you carry equals four pounds of pressure on your joints.
 So, you can see how being within a healthy weight range can reduce the amount of pressure your joints need to handle.

 In this case, it can be important to be sure that you’re following a structured guideline to avoid doing more damage to your knee joints.
-For example, if you are doing high-impact activities (like jumping rope or running) your knees will need to absorb the shock of the impact, which can add to the stress on the joint.
+For example, if you are doing high-impact activities (like jumping rope or running), your knees will need to absorb the shock of the impact, which can add to the stress on the joint.
 This is when physical therapy is a healthy alternative to a self-created workout routine.

 Physical Therapy

-Physical therapy is a beneficial way to ensure you are doing the most appropriate stretches, workouts, and that you’re performing them correctly.
+Physical therapy is a beneficial way to ensure you are doing the most appropriate stretches and workouts, and that you’re performing them correctly.
 It is important that you are only doing exercises that your body can handle.
 This is when a medical professional can be very important to your long-term success.

 Exercises

 Additionally, some exercises can actually do more damage to the knee joint and worsen your symptoms.
-One example would be squats because the deep bend in your knee mixed with the muscle strength necessary to hold your body weight can negatively impact the cartilage within your knee.
+One example would be squats because the deep bend in your knee, mixed with the muscle strength necessary to hold your body weight, can negatively impact the cartilage within your knee.

 There are healthy exercises that you can do without fear of damage to the knee joint that will also keep your joints active.
 Some of these exercises include things like walking and swimming.

-Pain Management
+Forms of Pain Management

 Short-Term Pain Relief